 When a recipient selects a response, xMatters automatically updates and comments on the issue in Jira (1).

-The xMatters glance in the sidebar (2) shows active events associated with the issue; click View Events to see a list of all associated events (3).
+The xMatters glance in the sidebar (2) shows active alerts associated with the issue; click View Events to see a list of all associated alerts (3).
 You can also use the Engage with xMatters feature (4) to invite people to the issue.
 When you invite them, they receive a notification which they can acknowledge or escalate, adding comments in either case.